ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 1. Download the sample here: [download ![External link icon](/docs-content/v1/content/icons/launch-glyph.svg)](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/image-gallery-tutorial.zip){: external}.
 Download the template for your app to your local development environment using your browser.
-Rather than cloning the sample app from {{site.data.keyword.cloud_notm}} Platform, use the command in Example 21 to obtain the starter template for the {{site.data.keyword.cos_full_notm}} Web Gallery app.
+Rather than cloning the sample app from {{site.data.keyword.cloud_notm}} Platform, use the command in the example to obtain the starter template for the {{site.data.keyword.cos_full_notm}} Web Gallery app.
 After cloning the repo you will find the starter app in the COS-WebGalleryStart directory.
 Open a Git CMD window and change to a